hugglesfox/snis-live/README.md

 `./autobuild` must be ran as root script as **root** (because of [false permission problems later](https://wiki.archlinux.org/index.php/Archiso#Setup)).
 The script will clone and build space nerds in space, then build the ISO.
 Once it has completed, an ISO file will have be created in the `./out` directory.

 ## Using the ISO
 To use, the ISO file must be 'burnt' to a USB drive.
-This can be done various ways but I use dd for an exmaple `sudo dd if=/path/to/snis.iso of=/dev/sdXY bs=1M status=progress` `sdXY` can be found using `sudo fdisk -l`, it should look something along the lines of `sda1`.
+This can be done various ways but I use dd.
+For an exmaple

+`sudo dd if=/path/to/snis.iso of=/dev/sdXY bs=1M status=progress`

+`sdXY` can be found using `sudo fdisk -l`.
+It should look something along the lines of `sda1`.